ArriveCan : everything you need to know

 - Your port of entry or your flight number, arrival airport and airline used

-Your self-assessment of health :
+Your proof of vaccination :

 Your quarantine plan :